 Tiny, fragile ball of life, "hanging in the void"

-Our home planet, Earth, is a cosmic oasis in the death dessert of space.
-We are a lonely & rocky planet juxtaposed against the stars, while the enormity and complete envelopment of space makes each human have a large slice of humble pie.
-Wonder and Awe being the foundation of philosophy, per say, Humanity is thus catapulted into asking and answering just how extraordinary we all are.
-One of my favorite philosophers Alan Watts, says it this way: “And then more so, when this, so-called, insignificant little creature has inside his skull a neurological contraption that is able to center itself in the midst of these incredible, expansive galaxies and start measuring the whole thing.
+Our home planet, Earth, is a cosmic oasis in the death desert of space.
+We are a lonely and rocky planet among the stars, while the completely enveloping enormity of space feeds each human a large slice of humble pie.
+Wonder and awe being the foundation of philosophy, Humanity is thus catapulted into asking and answering just how extraordinary we are.
+One of my favorite philosophers, Alan Watts, puts it this way: “And then more so, when this so-called insignificant little creature has inside his skull a neurological contraption that is able to center itself in the midst of these incredible, expansive galaxies and start measuring the whole thing.
 That is quite extraordinary!”

-The same Carl Sagan from above convinced NASA to turn Voyager’s camera’s around to take a photo of Earth.
-The below picture was taken from the Voyager 1 spacecraft while it headed out of the solar system to intergalactic space.
-(Where it is now.)
+Carl Sagan convinced NASA to turn Voyager’s cameras around to take a photo of Earth.
+The picture below was taken from the Voyager 1 spacecraft while it headed out of the solar system to intergalactic space.
+(Where it is now?)

-The size of humble pie that humans were confronted with on that day is still being calculated.
+The size of the slice of humble pie that humans were offered on that day is still being calculated.
 We were confronted with a paradigm shift of consciousness for individuals and the world community, and that is not hyperbole.